naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 MagmaAngry: Let 'em come.
 Sinistar HUNGERS!

-[The police opens the top of their special vehicle, sending out police bots to grapple and climb onto the ship.]
+%The police opens the top of their special vehicle, sending out police bots to grapple and climb onto the ship.

 PlugScared: Here they come from both sides!!